caxiam/ember-tabular/README.md

 * `{{yield header}}` is rendered outside (above) the `<div class="table-responsive">` on the root of the template.
 * `{{yield body}}` is rendered within the `<tbody></tbody>`.
 Conditional based on `bindModel`.
 * `{{yield footer}}` is rendered outside (below) the `<div class="table-responsive">` on the root of the template above the pagination.

+## Note
+* This component expects jsonapi error format: http://jsonapi.org/format/#error-objects
+  * Specifically `error.detail` to display in the alert/error box
+* Pagination is constructed using, `?offset=A&limit=B&page=C&sort=`
+* All other filters are sent through the jsonapi format spec: http://jsonapi.org/recommendations/#filtering

 # Contributing to this addon